N-HANS/N-HANS/README.md

 ## Train your own N-HANS
 You can download the respository to train your own selective audio suppression system and separation system using N-HANS architecture.
 1. To train a selective audio suppression system, please go into N-HANS/N_HANS___Selective_Noise/ and create clean speech and noise list using __create_seeds__ specific to your folders containg speech .wav files and noise .wav files, which will generate for two .pkl files.
-The AudioSet seeds list that we used for generating training, validation and test set in our publication is provided as .pkl files in __AudioSet_seeds__ above.
+The AudioSet seeds list that we used for generating training, validation and test set in our publication is provided as .pkl files.
+To download [__AudioSet_seeds__](https://www.dropbox.com/s/cmmi3c89awy8jht/AudioSet_seeds.zip?dl=0).

    To train an speech separation system, please go into N-HANS/N_HANS___Speech_Separation/ and create a speech list using __create_seeds__ specific to your folder containing speech .wav files, which will produce a .pkl file.